 Add flaxseed meal and water to a dish and stir.
 Let rest for 5 minutes to thicken.
 Add to recipes in place of 1-2 eggs

 Melbourne has the best selection of local fermented foods ever.
-Tempeh which I love to cook, has an enormous variety and one that I played around with while visiting a few months ago.
-It is a wonderful food for vegans, vegetarians alike and anyone who would like to try a different kind of protein that is fermented and can increase your friendly microbes to boost your immune system and general wellbeing.
+While visiting Melbourne I found one that I played around with and thoroughly enjoyed.
+Tempeh an Indonesian fermented food is great for enriching a plant-based diet, also for vegans, vegetarians alike, and anyone who would like to incorporate more plant-based proteins into their diet.
+Because Tempeh is also fermented it can increase the friendly microbes in your gut, and boost your immune system and general well-being as well!

 ½ cup fresh lemon juice